Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/exercise_3/exercise_3_description.rst

 Part 2 - Trajectory finetuning
 -------------------------------------------

 1. Turn on the crazyflie camera overlay.
-It is possible that you see your drone moving in a rather jagged fashion between certain waypoints or.
+It is possible that you see your drone moving in a rather jagged fashion between certain waypoints.
 This means that the polynomial trajectory should be discretized at smaller intervals to be used as a reference by the drone controller.

   a) In the function *init_params*, the variable *self.disc_steps* can be used to tune this.
 Increase this value in small increments until you see smoother motion.